SaiSatwik/blog/index.md

 ## Education

 #### Post Graduation in ML and AI
-Indian Institute of Information Technology, Bangalore (Jan 2022 - Feb 2023)
+International Institute of Information Technology, Bangalore (Jan 2022 - Feb 2023)

 #### Bachelor of Technology in Computer Science and Engineering
 Amrita Vishwa Vidyapeetham, Kollam (June 2016 - May 2020) \